ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ---
 ### Denial-of-service attacks

- Like any denial-of-service attack the goal is to overwhelm the services to bring them down.
+ Like any denial-of-service attack, the goal is to overwhelm the services to bring them down.

  An attacker could supply content using keys that would result in excessive cryptographic processing, for example, keys larger than those mandated in this specification.